bpaudel2/SQL_Animation/README.md

 java org.antlr.v4.gui.TestRig %*
 // put them in the system PATH or any of the directories included in your PATH
 ```
+Now, you can use antlr4 command in your terminal or command line in order to generate Parser using your grammer.
+PlSqlLexer.g4 and PlSqlParser.g4 are grammar in our case.
+We borrowed these grammar form [here](https://github.com/antlr/grammars-v4/tree/master/plsql).
+The following command generates files like PlSqlLexer.js, PlSqlLexer.tokens, PlSqlLexer.interp,PlSqlParser.tokens, PlSqlParser.interp, PlSqlParser.js and PlSqlParserListener.js